 Top of our Autumn bucket list, is always a trip to the Pumpkin Spooktacular at Hatton Country World.
 It is a wonderful day out at any time of year but we particularly love it during pumpkin week when there are so many spooky activities.
-The Pumpkin Spooktacular is on until the 4th november with late night Magic and Mayhem Evenings on the 26th 27th 30th and 31st.
-Tickets cost £15.95 online and are free for under 2’s.

 We always start our day feeding the animals.
 The food costs £1 and one tub is enough for all three girls.
 You need to be careful checking which animals can eat the feed as it makes some poorly.